pedrosanchezito/lewagon/02-Best-Practices/01-Github-Flow/README.md

 # Teammate is happy with the changes and **merge** it.

-git checkout master
-git pull origin master
-git branch -d $FEATURE_BRANCH
+git status # ⚠️ Make sure there is no work pending before changing branches! git checkout master git pull origin master git branch -d $FEATURE_BRANCH